Poctlan (Mdz46r)

 Added Analysis:

-As attested in the gloss the locative suffix does have its final "n" for -tlan, place of.
+As attested in the gloss the locative suffix does have its final "n" for -tlan, near.
 It if were -tla (or -tlah, if we recognize the glottal stop), it would more clearly have something to do with abundance.

 Added Analysis, Credit: